 Hey everyone.
-I accidentally posted this in the pictures forum and couldn't figure out how to move it, so sorry if you've read this there.
-I want as much feedback as possible, and I know this forum is busier than the pictures forum, so please forgive the double post.
-Anyway, when shifting your weight in tight corners (like on the Dragon), are you actually sitting on the seat at all when the corners are so constant (ie: 318 curves in 11 miles on the Dragon), or do you basically keep more of your weight on the pegs than on the seat so that it's easier and quicker to shift from side to side?
+When shifting your weight in tight corners (like on the Dragon), are you actually sitting on the seat at all when the corners are so constant (ie: 318 curves in 11 miles on the Dragon), or do you basically put more of your weight on the pegs so that it's easier and quicker to shift from side to side.
 I've only been riding since March.
 I took my first trip to the mountains a couple of weeks ago.
 Here are a few pictures.
 I scraped pegs once (a total of twice since I started riding).
-I wasn't scraping on any of these pictures though I know I was close on the pic from the back.
-On most twisty roads, I shift my weight from peg to peg to keep the bike more vertical.
-I'm not comfortable with hanging off yet, but I do a good bit of weight shifting, and I'm hanging off more and more every time I practice, so I'll get there!
-However, on the Dragon, I didn't feel I had time to shift my weight at all in between the constant curves, so I basically rode and leaned WITH the bike.
+I wasn't scraping on any of these though I know I was close on the pic from the back.
+On most twistie roads, I shift my weight from peg to peg to keep the bike more vertical.
+I'm not comfortable with hanging off yet, but I do a good bit of shifting, and I'm hanging off more and more every time I practice, so I'll get there!
+However, on the Dragon, I didn't feel I had time to shift my weight at all, so I basically rode and leaned WITH the bike.
 I know this eats up some of the reserve traction b/c the bike is less vertical than it would be if I were hanging off more.
-I wonder if it would be easier if I had more of my weight on the pegs than sitting with most of my weight on the seat?
+I wonder if it would be easier if I had more of my weight on the pegs than on the seat?
 I'm just wondering if you all have any tips for constantly changing corners on how to shift weight/hang off when the road is constantly turning!
-Here are some pics from my trip.
+HEre are some pics from my trip.
 I'm open to critique and suggestions since I'm new and want to be the best, safest rider I can while still having a helluva lot of fun!